 Switching costs are simply any costs, whether real or perceived, associated with switching brands or suppliers.
 It can include anything important to the contractor, from service levels and brand quality, to a friendship with a counter person, or the chance to go on a cruise.
 Whatever is important to a contractor can be leveraged as a potential switching cost.
 To discuss loyalty without strategically considering how to increase your customers’ perceived switching costs is to miss the point entirely.
 It’s all about switching costs.

 What can you offer your best, or best potential, customers to drive up their switching costs?

 Let’s consider a frequent flier.
 So, flying today is rarely a very positive experience.
 That said, airlines do have to get the basics right.
 If the planes are always late, the flight attendants are rude, or the seats are filthy, she’s not coming back.
 But it doesn’t cost them a dime to move a Platinum-level frequent flier to an unsold First Class seat—a move that isn’t just about the miles earned, but one that dramatically improves his experience and keeps him loyal.

 Valued Tools & Support

 Why is he really loyal?
+And why is loyalty important?
 He sometimes gets moved to First Class, is allowed on the plane first, anticipates an empty seat next to him, or has access to a top-notch representative at a separate customer service number.
 All of these are valued tools and support that make his experience better.
 They’re things the competition will not offer him because they don’t know how much he could be spending with them.

 Recognition & Rewards